 The diagnosis of OCD is best made by a healthcare professional, who will conduct a thorough clinical interview.
 The evaluation will include understanding symptoms, the individual’s subjective experience, environmental factors, family history, and impact on functioning.
 An assessment called the Yale Brown Obsessive Compulsive Scale is frequently used to assess the nature and severity of OCD symptoms.

 A specific form of cognitive-behavioral therapy (CBT) called Exposure and Response Prevention (EX/RP), is considered the gold-standard starting treatment for OCD in both adults and children.
 This type of psychotherapy has been demonstrated to be the most effective treatment for OCD symptoms.
 This form of therapy teaches individuals to more effectively respond to obsessions and compulsions.
 Therapists will work with patients to develop strategies to manage obsessions and compulsions by gradually facing their fears in a systematic, supportive, and therapeutic way.

 Medication may be helpful in treating OCD symptoms.
 A family of medications known as SSRIs is the first-line medication for both adults and children with OCD.
 A psychiatrist or nurse practitioner can prescribe these medications.
 SSRIs are generally well tolerated and are helpful in improving OCD symptoms in the majority of patients.

 How Can I Receive Treatment for OCD at Columbia?

-At ColumbiaDoctors, we provide the full array of treatments for OCD.
-In particular, our Columbia University Center for Anxiety and Related Disorders in Columbus Circle and Tarrytown provide comprehensive programing for OCD.
+At ColumbiaDoctors, we provide a full array of treatments for OCD.
+In particular, our Columbia University Center for Anxiety and Related Disorders in Columbus Circle and Tarrytown provide comprehensive programming for OCD.
 Our clinicians believe treatment approaches must be tailored to address each person’s individual needs and goals.